Apple cleaning up iOS App Store after first major attack

 Didi Kuaidi said in an emailed statement users' privacy was not intruded upon, and the app has been immediately updated to address the issue.

-In a mea culpa on its official Weibo microblog, NetEase apologized to users, saying their private information was not compromised and a fix has been issued.
+In a mea culpa on its official Weibo microblog, NetEase apologised to users, saying their private information was not compromised and a fix has been issued.

 Apple declined to say how many apps it had uncovered.